Myosotis spatulata: Gallery

-Taxonomy and etymology
+Taxonomy

 Myosotis spatulata is in the plant family Boraginaceae and was originally described in 1786 by Georg Forster.
 Myosotis spatulata is morphologically most similar to the other creeping, bracteate-prostrate species including M. matthewsii, M. chaffeyorum, M. tenericaulis and M. albiflora.
 It can be distinguished from all four of these species by its mostly patent rosette leaf hairs (which are appressed in the other four species), and a filament length that is intermediate ((0.3–)0.5–1.5 mm) between M. matthewsii (which has very long filaments: 2.6–3.1 mm) and the other three species (which have very short filaments from 0.1–0.5 mm long: M. tenericaulis, M. chaffeyorum and M. albiflora).
 Although two varieties of M. spatulata were described, there are no morphological characters which separate them, and the varieties were not recognized in the most recent taxonomic revision.

 The lectotype specimen of Myosotis spatulata was selected by Lucy Moore and is lodged at the Paris herbarium (National Museum of Natural History, France; herbarium P).
 There are several other specimens of original material, which were collected at Queen Charlotte Sound on Captain Cook’s second voyage (1772–1775).

 The specific epithet, spatulata, refers to the leaf shape and is derived from the Greek words meaning blade (spathe) or spoon-shaped (spatulata).
 The spelling of the epithet by Forster is without an 'h' in the original description, i.e.: ‘M. spatulata, seiminibus laevibus, foliis spatulatis hispidis, pedunculis axillaribus, solitariis unifloris.
 F. Nova Zeelandia.’
 Many authors since then have spelled the epithet spathulata instead of spatulata, including Robert Brown in his Prodromus.